 - See also: assembly-language, parrot-vm, parrot-internal-representation

-- I have 31 facts about Parrot Assembly. what would you like to know? email me and let me know how I can help.
+- Have a question about Parrot Assembly not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: